effektif/effektif/README.md

 ## Why I build Effektif ?

-Workflows interact more and more with cloud services over REST APIs.
+Workflows interact more and more with cloud services or micro services over REST APIs.
 Those services don't participate in a transaction.
 The engine needs to save it's state before each activity is being executed.

 Secondly, support for pluggable persistence.
 For starters our cloud hosted solution we want to use MongoDB for horizontal scalability.
-It's the first engine that separates the persistence aspects from the core engine.
+Our engine is unique becaues it separates the persistence from the core engine.
+Advanced users can even plug in their own persistence.

+Third, the internals are a lot simpler.
+Effektif tracks the runtime state of workflows using nested activity instances.
+This is a lot easier to understand and it fits better in a document database compared to a token-based approach.

 # Feature highlights

+* Create workflows in Java, BPMN or with our online workflow builder (coming soon).
+* Keep track of user tasks and other wait states
+* Easy configuration of reminders, escalations and other persistent timers
 * Intuitive Java API & REST API
-* Pluggable persistence (eg in-memory & horizontally scalable NoSQL persistence)
-* Microservice architecture
-* Designed for the cloud
 * Apache 2.0 license

 ## Example